fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 At OmbuLabs we dedicate some of our work hours to open source every week.
 Also some of us contribute to open source during our spare time.

-Here are a few tips to help us keep our OSS contributions organized and encourage people to contribute
+Here are a few tips that help us keep our OSS contributions organized and encourage people to contribute:

 <!--more-->